List of French Open singles finalists during the Open Era: Most consecutive finals in the Open Era

-Bolded years^ indicates active or current streak

 Women

 The French Open Women's Singles finals have consisted of 54 competitors from 18 nationalities in the 54 meetings that have taken place at the event.
 The eras of dominance are the following: United States and Yugoslavia in different eras, Australia in the 1970s, Germany and Spain in the 1980s and 1990s, and Belgium and Russia in the 2000s.